 Mariana joined White & Case in September 2012.
 She is an associate in the Firm's Energy, Infrastructure, Project and Asset Finance group in Mexico City.
 In 2020, she received an LL.M. with a concentration in Global Energy Law from The University of Texas School of Law.

-Mariana focuses on corporate law, natural gas and other fuel supply transactions, implementation and development of infrastructure and energy projects and public procurement processes.
+Mariana focuses on corporate law, energy related transactions, and the structuring of infrastructure and energy projects.

-As part of her practice, Mariana has provided legal counsel to developers, lenders and government entities in the design, implementation and development of a number of energy and infrastructure projects, these projects include power, oil and gas activities and sale of public assets.
-Additionally, Mariana has participated in the development of renewable energy projects.
+As part of her practice, Mariana has provided legal counsel to developers, lenders and government entities in the design, implementation and development of a number of energy and infrastructure projects, related to clean power generation, natural gas and petrochemicals.

-Mariana's energy practice includes negotiating and executing natural gas and other fuel supply agreements, including Base Contracts for Sale and Purchase of Natural Gas under the North American Energy Standards Board (NAESB), natural gas transportation services agreements, as well as obtaining permits from the Mexican Energy Regulatory Commission and other authorities.
+Mariana's energy practice includes negotiating and executing natural gas and other fuel supply and transportation agreements, including Base Contracts for Sale and Purchase of Natural Gas under the North American Energy Standards Board (NAESB).

-Additionally, she has assisted several clients in understanding and implementing the Mexican Energy Reform of 2013, in different sectors, such as natural gas, hydrocarbons and electric power.
+Mariana has assisted several clients with regulatory analysis related to the understanding and implementation of the Mexican Energy Reform of 2013, mainly in the natural gas and power sectors.

-Comisión Federal de Electricidad Consent Solicitation Offer (August 7, 2014).
+Comisión Federal de Electricidad (CFE) Consent Solicitation Offer

-Represented CFEnergía, S.A. de C.V., direct affiliate of Comisión Federal de Electricidad, in among others, the negotiation and execution of natural gas and other fuel supply agreements, including Base Contracts for Sale and Purchase of Natural Gas under the North American Energy Standards Board (NAESB) with several power plants and industrial consumers, such as ArcelorMittal Mexico.
+Represented CFEnergía, direct affiliate of Comisión Federal de Electricidad, in among others, day-to-day corporate affairs and the negotiation and execution of natural gas and other fuel supply and transportation agreements, including Base Contracts for Sale and Purchase of Natural Gas under the North American Energy Standards Board (NAESB) with several power plants and industrial consumers, such as ArcelorMittal Mexico.